yfaway/openhab-rules/README.md

 * Generic framework to send alerts from any rules.
 The alert currently just emails owners.

 ## Ecobee Thermostat
+* Change the thermostat to 'away' mode (climate ref) when the system is armed away.
+'Away' mode should have lower heat setting and higher cool setting.
+Proactively change to away mode rather than relying on the static setting in the thermostat should save more energy.
-* In the winter turn on the farm when owner is at home.
+* In the winter turn on the far when owner is at home.
 This helps to circulate the air to the second floor.
-Turn if off when armed away.

 ## Display
 * Garage door status.